gempy-project/gempy/docs/source/index.rst

    :width: 59%

 GemPy is an open-source tool for generating 3D structural geological models in Python (GemPy's code can be viewed in its repository: https://github.com/cgre-aachen/gempy.).
 Also, check our new website https://www.gempy.org/.
-It is capable of creating complex 3D geological models, including stratigraphic and structural features such as:
+It is capable of creating complex 3D geol      ogical models, including stratigraphic and structural features such as:

 - fold structures (e.g.: anticlines, synclines)